ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 <br>

 ## 5. Extending & Customizing
 Any changes you need to make to adapt to a specific legacy system can be done in the provided sample nodes.
 To do so, you first need to import the project you downloaded - /forgerock-am-migration-sso-jit/openam-modernize-auth-nodes from GitHub.
-The node classes and additional files are described in <b>Chapter 3.2 - Tree Nodes</b>.
+The node classes and additional files are described in <b>Chapter 3.3 - Tree nodes and services</b>.
 + <b>Example</b>: To add or remove additional profile attributes, the node <b>CreateUser</b> can be updated.
 In the method <b>process</b>, you can retrieve additional attributes from the legacy profile details call.
 You can then map them to the request body in the <b>createProvisioningRequestEntity()</b> method.

 ## 6. Troubleshooting Common Problems